 • A single dose is recommended.

 Infection with Japanese encephalitis virus may be asymptomatic or may cause febrile illness, meningitis, myelitis, or encephalitis.
 Encephalitis is the most commonly recognized presentation and is clinically indistinguishable from other causes of an acute encephalitis syndrome.
-Clinically, a case of acute encephalitis syndrome is defined as a person of any age, at any time of year, with the acute onset of fever and a change in mental status (including symptoms such as confusion, disorientation, coma, or inability to talk) and new-onset of seizures (excluding simple febrile seizures).
-Other early clinical findings may include an increase in irritability, somnolence, or abnormal behavior greater than that seen with usual febrile illness (World Health Organization 2006).
-Lymphocytic CSF with an elevated protein and a normal glucose ratio supports the diagnosis, but other causes must be excluded and virological confirmation is needed.
+Clinically, a case of acute encephalitis syndrome is defined as a person of any age, at any time of year, with the acute onset of fever and a change in mental status (including symptoms such as confusion, disorientation, coma, or inability to talk) and new onset of seizures (excluding simple febrile seizures).
+Other early clinical findings may include an increase in irritability, somnolence, or abnormal behavior greater than that seen with usual febrile illness (100).
+Lymphocytic CSF with an elevated protein and a normal glucose ratio supports the diagnosis, but other causes must be excluded, and virological confirmation is needed.
 The differential diagnosis is broad, particularly in adults, and can be divided into viral encephalitides, nonviral CNS infections, infectious diseases with CNS manifestations, and noninfectious diseases:

 Nonviral CNS infections